CARIBBEAN MEDICAL SCHOOL RANKINGS

 What Are Their Residency Placement Rates?

 The next statistic you’ll want to identify is the school’s match rate.
 Trinity prides itself on ensuring that its graduates are afforded excellent opportunities for residencies.
-We’re proud to hold a 96% residency placement rate at some of the finest institutions in the country.
+We’re proud to hold a 96% residency placement rate over the last 5 years at some of the finest institutions in the country.
 Graduates of Trinity have gone on to apply and succeed in residencies across the U.S. and Canada.

 What Are Their Average Medical Student Board Scores?